 Charlotte has developed a particular expertise in pharmaceutical regulatory issues (including through her involvement in the major competition law pharmaceutical case GlaxoSmithKline v CMA CAT 4).
 Significant instructions in this area include:

 Charlotte worked on a wide range of public law cases during her time at the UK Supreme Court.
 Current and recent public law instructions include:

-Charlotte accepts pro bono instructions as appropriate, often in the fields of public, human rights and public international law.
+Charlotte accepts pro bono instructions as appropriate, often in the fields of public, human rights and public international law, or through Advocate.
 Recent pro bono clients include the Human Dignity Trust, Liberty, ClientEarth, the European Human Rights Advocacy Centre, Corruption Watch, and the Children’s Rights Alliance for England.

 COMBAR, BEG, ALBA, LCLCBA